li-ming-jiang/li-ming-jiang.github.io/_pages/About.md

 * Outstanding employee of the year, Country Garden Group (HuZhe Region), 2018.

 -Awards to Supervised Students or Projects
+* FSICA Award 2025 to Mr Chin Lok Hei for Best Student Project Performance in fire safety engineering in Hong Kong (as project superviosr).
 * Best URIS Project Award (Merit Award)to Miss LAM Ying Tung (as project supervisor), 2023
 * IAFSS Sheldon Tieszen Student Award to PhD student CHU Tianwei for Best Student Papers in IAFSS 2023 (as cheif PhD supervisor and corresponding author) .
 * FSICA Award 2023 to Mr LIU Jiahao for Best Student Project Performance in fire safety engineering in Hong Kong (as project superviosr).